kybidium/grad-desc-naive/README.md

 python3 graddesc.py
 ```
 After the code is run, the file 'plot.png' will be saved to the same directory, depicting the approximation as a red dotted line, with the actual sine function as a blue line.

+Inspired by a project in my Calculus III class, and thus initially transferred here from my college account (@luisojedacs).